-Tis the season for holiday parties and what better way to ring in the most wonderful time of the year then with a backyard celebration.
+Tis the season for holiday parties and what better way to ring in the most wonderful time of the year than with a backyard celebration.
 Even with the temperatures dropping, an outdoor party can still be fun and festive with the right planning.

 Food and Drinks

-Refreshments at an outdoor holiday party are one of the most critical components to its success.
+Refreshments at an outdoor holiday party are one of the most critical components of its success.
 Think German-style Christkindlesmarkt and fire up the grill for some slow-roasted bratwurst sausages served on warm rolls with assorted mustards for spreading.
 Accompany them with warm mugs of mulled wine made by infusing a blend of spices and citrus peels with sweet red wine.
 Any warm beverages will do though and the ubiquitous Irish coffee or hot toddy definitely has a place this season.

-Holiday parties in general should be simple and easy affairs focused more on the company than on the party planning itself.
+Holiday parties should be simple and easy affairs focused more on the company than on the party planning itself.
 This is especially true if you are going to try and pull it off outdoors.
 Create an easy winter wonderland by wrapping some of your more prominent backyard trees or shrubs in white string lights.
-Arrange garlands and pine cones around any tables or place settings and hang the mistletoe above of the entrance to the backyard for anyone that wants to get a festive kiss!
+Arrange garlands and pine cones around any tables or place settings and hang the mistletoe above the entrance to the backyard for anyone that wants to get a festive kiss!